AdobeDocs/analytics.en/help/components/calculated-metrics/cm-reference/cm-functions.md

 # Basic functions

 The [Calculated metrics builder](/help/components/calculated-metrics/workflow/c-build-metrics/cm-build-metrics.md) lets you apply statistical and mathematical functions.
-This article documents alphabetical list of the functions and their definitions.
+This article documents an alphabetical list of the functions and their definitions.

 >[!NOTE]
 >